-None of the director nominees: (i) serve together as directors of any company other than the Corporation or (ii) are employed by a company of which any director nominee or executive officer of the Corporation is a director.
+None of the director nominees, other than Shane Fildes: (i) serve together as directors of any company other than the Corporation or (ii) are employed by a company of which any director nominee or executive officer of the Corporation is a director.
+Shane Fildes, who is a new nominee for election as director at the Meeting, is the Chief Executive Officer of Lionsgate Capital Ltd., a private family office investment vehicle.
+James Riddell, Paramount's President and Chief Executive Officer and the Chairman of the Board, is a director and controlling shareholder of Lionsgate Capital Ltd.